-The Application does not adequately evaluate the impact to underground water supplies from contaminants that could be released from the solar panels by natural disasters or human destruction.
+The Application does not adequately evaluate the impact to underground water supplies from contaminants that could be released from the solar panels by natural disasters or human destruction, nor did Angelina supply that information in any other part of the evidentiary record.
 The area wells are relatively shallow, so pollutants contaminating the wells, the adjacent creek, and Hueston Woods lake could occur quickly.
 CCOPC Exh.
 5, Mast Direct Testimony, p.
 10, A. 18.